 The exams that are accepted are detailed in:

-The applicant must demonstrate that he has sufficient funds to establish himself in Manitoba.
-The funds must be liquid (property titles are not accepted) and must be available at the time of application and throughout the process, since vouchers can be requested at any time.
+The applicant must demonstrate that he or she has sufficient funds to settle in Manitoba.
+The funds must be liquid (Property titles are not accepted) and must be available at the time of the application and throughout the process, as statements can be requested at any time.

-Notarized certifications (by notary public) of unbanked savings are accepted.
-Balances, time limits, bank letters and notarized certifications of liquid funds in Argentine pesos or dollars are accepted (the amount will be updated according to the exchange rate).
+Notarized certifications (by notary) of unbanked savings are accepted.
+Balances, statements, bank letters and notarized certifications of liquid funds in Argentinean pesos or dollars are accepted (the amount will be updated according to the exchange rate).

-Said vouchers, either letter from the bank and / or balance sheets, must detail the history of the last 6 months.
+These vouchers, either letter from the bank and / or balance statements, must detail the balances of the last 6 months.

 The amount required will depend on the family group.
-To see the required amounts consult:
+To see the required amounts, visit:

-All these documents must be sent to AMA in order to begin the process.
+All these documents will need to be sent to AMA in order to begin the process.

 What is expected of the exploratory visit in Manitoba?

-During the exploratory visit, the provincial government expects the applicant to:
+During the exploratory visit, applicants are expected to:

-Explore opportunities in your field of work and meet potential employers as well as agencies that provide employment services.
+● Explore opportunities in their field of work and meet with potential employers as well as agencies that provide employment services.

-Visit supermarkets, stores, and other places to find out the cost of living.
+● Visit supermarkets, shops, and other places to find out the cost of living.

-The interview takes place towards the end of the exploratory visit.
-During this interview, the applicant must present the documentation, explain everything that was done during his exploratory visit and about the plans to settle in Manitoba, including:
+The interview is conducted towards the end of the exploratory visit.
+During this interview, the applicant must provide all the documentation, explain everything done during their exploratory visit and about the plans to settle in Manitoba, including:

-Neighborhood where you plan to live or neighborhoods that you would like.
+● Neighbourhood where you plan to live or neighbourhoods you would like.

-Services you have found out about (employment services, services for newly arrived immigrants, etc.).
+● Services you have inquired about (employment services, services for newcomers, etc.).

-Occupations or jobs where you intend to develop (applicant and spouse)
+● Occupations or jobs where you intend to apply (applicant and spouse)

-Contacts of professionals with whom they have met or contacted (business cards, copies of emails, etc.)
+● Contacts of professionals with whom you have met or contacted (personal cards, copies of emails, etc.)

-Because he considers that he would be a potential candidate for the MPNP.
+● Reasons that make you a potential candidate for the MPNP.